 Being taken to Spurs was the lamest false start of all though.
 It happened during a weekend visit to my dad’s cousin Ann & her family in Kent.
 This usually signified a trip to Chelsea in my eyes, though my luck had run out in February 1969 when the snow came hurtling down on the way to Stamford Bridge for a FA Cup 5th round tie against Stoke.
 Ann’s husband Alan bravely battled the elements in trying to get us there but common sense prevailed & Alan, my dad & a brattish & extremely disappointed 6-year-old returned to Kent for a snowy, late afternoon kick about as darkness descended.
 The match was postponed anyway & in Scott Cheshire’s Illustrated History Of Chelsea there is a picture of a snowbound, empty Stamford Bridge from that afternoon.
 I still wince when I see it.
 It would have been my first ever Chelsea game.
 I managed to catch up with both teams in the same tournament the following year, seeing Stoke, with the magnificent Gordon Banks in goal, at Oxford in Round 3 & Chelsea at home to Burnley three weeks later.
 Alan went to that game with us & on our next trip to Kent in 1972 we saw two Tommy Baldwin goals rescue a point in a knock about end of season 3-3 draw with Newcastle.
-Tommy’s second goal was the first I ever saw Chelsea score at The Shed, end as I stood there.
+Tommy’s second goal was the first I ever saw Chelsea score standing on The Shed.
 I also recall my dad smiling indulgently as I enthusiastically waved my blue & white woollen scarf (knitted by my Nan of course, everyone had a football scarf knitted by their Nan back then) as Peter Bonetti led the lads towards us for the pre-match warm up.
 ‘He’s been waiting all day to do that’ he said to Alan.
 All day?
 More like three years.

 So Dad & Alan announcing we were going to Spurs in 1974 instead was a shock, causing my head to fill with a one word mantra.
 Bollocks.
 Bollocks bollocks bollocks bollocks bollocks bollocks.
 Double & indeed triple bollocks.
 With hindsight it is not difficult to see that Chelsea do not entice the neutral fan by 1974.
 Finishing the enormous East Stand has at least seen the end of the joint sight of cranes & West Brompton Cemetry sucking the atmosphere out of the entire ground.
 Sadly this construction has also crippled the club’s finances & the team is crap.
 However, I am 12 years old & not remotely neutral.
 The bollocks do not cease.
 There will be plenty more bollocks before this day is done.
 I don’t actually say bollocks of course.
 Everyone in Kent is far too nice.
 I merely resort to whingeing all the way to White Hart Lane.
 Nearly all the way.
 Eventually, Alan enters a newsagent & returns with a football magazine.
 ‘Have a read of that & cheer up’ he says.
 I feel mildly ashamed & manage a mumbled thank you.
 At least I have something to distract me when the game starts.